-After you take a photo in Portrait mode, you can adjust the level of background blur and the intensity of Portrait Lighting effects.
+After you've taken a photo in Portrait mode, you can adjust the level of background blur and the intensity of Portrait Lighting effects.

 - Tap a Portrait mode photo in your library.

 - Drag the slider left or right to adjust the effect.
-A gray dot above the slider marks the original value for the photo.
+A grey dot above the slider marks the original value for the photo.

 - Tap Done.